 The Prayer Fellowship

-Meets each Monday at 9:30am in the library.
+Meets each Monday at 9:30am.
 We start with a devotional and then read the article for the day in the Mission Yearbook of Prayer.
 There is a period of quiet to allow God to guide us in our silent prayer.
 Then we give God all the names and situations knowing God will take care of it all in His own way and time.

 Tuesday Morning Men’s Bible Study

 Go-Getters is a group of St. Mark women who meet on the second Tuesday of the month for a lunch outing.
 An annual Christmas party is always a highlight of the year.
 Go-Getters either meet at church or visit area restaurants to enjoy fellowship and a delicious meal together.
 (In December, January, February, and March we enjoy gathering at the church for lunch.)
 If you are a lady in our church that enjoys food, fun, fellowship and friendliness, please join our group.
 There is no age limit.
 Keep your eyes on the weekly Bulletin for further information.
 For more details, contact Jan Graves or Sharon Tharp.
 Or call the church office at (636) 394-2233.

 Presbyterian Women (PW)